A topic from the subject of Analytical Chemistry in Chemistry.

 Applications

-Analytical chemistry has a wide range of applications, including:
+Analytical chemistry has broad applications, including:

 • Environmental analysis: Monitoring the quality of air, water, and soil.